 At the end of the episode, they play a game called Pokemon Shiritori.
 Shiritori is a game where one person starts with a word in a class, such as animals.
 The next person takes the last letter and names an animal that starts with that letter and it continues.
 So one game could go, “pig, giraffe, elephant, turkey, yak.”
 The game ends when someone says an animal that ends in “n” such as chameleon (the loser) or when someone can start with the letter “m” (the winner).
 Of course, in Pokemon Shiritori the category is simply Pokemon names.

 The reason why the “n” is the loser is that there are no words that start with that character in Japanese.
-The reason why “m” is the winner because the next person can say “Mew” a particularly powerful Pokemon.
+The reason why “m” is the winner is because the next person can say “Mew” a particularly powerful Pokemon.
 (I didn’t make up the game, it was simply the designer’s choice.)